pantheon-systems/documentation/source/partials/migrate-add-files-only-drupal.md

       done
       ```

-   Your files will be uploaded to your Pantheon site's **<span class="glyphicons glyphicons-wrench"></span> Dev** environment.
+   Your files will be uploaded to your Pantheon site's **<span class="fa fa-wrench"></span> Dev** environment.
 If an error occurs during transfer, the command waits 180 seconds before continuing where it left off.

   </Tab>